Launching new products is... exciting.

 This 4th email is primarily designed for the other segment of the audience who have not purchased yet, or are still not fully convinced.

-Again, simple lines but this time with a little more push as they used parallelism “espresso of tired eyes” to convey their message.
+Again, simple lines but this time with a little more push as they used the metaphor “espresso for tired eyes” to convey their message.

 They also mentioned one of the powerful ingredients (i.e. blueberry hydrosol) to further support its claim.